radical-collaboration/facts/docker/README.txt

 To install FACTS through docker please follow the steps below:

 1. cd into the "docker" directory
-2. >> sh develop.sh (Builds the docker container as "facts")
+2. Build the docker container image, naming it `facts`:
-3. To drop into the container (assuming facts is installed in $HOME/facts and $HOME/tmp exists)
+   >> sh develop.sh
+3. Start a container from the `facts` image, assuming that the FACTS repository was cloned in `$HOME/facts`:
-   >> docker run --hostname=localhost --runtime=runc -it  --volume=$HOME/facts:/opt/facts --volume=$HOME/tmp:/scratch facts
+   >> docker run --hostname=localhost --runtime=runc -it  --volume=$HOME/facts:/opt/facts facts
+4. Confirm that FACTS work within the container:
-4. >> cd /opt/facts ; python3 runFACTS.py experiments/dummy (to confirm RCT/Mongodb install)
+   >> cd /opt/facts ; python3 runFACTS.py experiments/dummy